THIS week on Disappearing Britain we examine the case of Ian Hislop, the cheeky chappie who disappeared from our screens to be replaced by a clone.

 Worse still, Hislop seemed to have submitted to peer pressure, which was not like him at all.
 Suddenly every EU-themed cartoon in Private Eye was based on the myth that most British people are racists.
 This is the very same base tactic he used to oppose.

 Hislop’s ‘golden shower’ jokes about the US president were a case in point.
 The genesis of these stories was a smear campaign arising from US party politics.
 These fake news items were ripe cheeses, processed by a fromagier moonlighting from his day job in the FBI, packaged by unpaid interns and distributed by political fanatics.
-The younger Hislop wouldn’t have chosen sides in such an undignified squabble.
+The original Hislop wouldn’t have chosen sides in such an undignified squabble.
 The HisPod did, however, and spent four years repeating ‘golden shower’ smears.

 Many of his anti-Brexit jokes are variations on the ‘Bloody Woks’ sketch performed by Tracey Ullman in Three of a Kind in 1984.